-- 4.13 An individual member of staff always informs another appropriate adult when they are going alone to assist a pupil with intimate care, so that another staff member can be in the vicinity. - 4.14 The religious views, beliefs and cultural values of children and their families are taken into account, particularly as they might affect certain practices or determine the gender of the carer. - 4.15 Whilst safer working practice is important, such as in relation to staff caring for a pupil of the same gender, there is research which suggests there may be missed opportunities for children and young people due to over anxiety about risk factors; ideally, every pupil should have a choice regarding the member of staff.
+- 4.13 An individual member of staff always informs another appropriate adult when they are going alone to assist a pupil with intimate care and another adult will act as chaperone.
+They don't need to view the child specifically but are present to observe the actions of the staff member.
+The may assist if required and this is always explained to the child. - 4.14 The religious views, beliefs and cultural values of children and their families are taken into account, particularly as they might affect certain practices or determine the gender of the carer. - 4.15 Whilst safer working practice is important, such as in relation to staff caring for a pupil of the same gender, there is research which suggests there may be missed opportunities for children and young people due to over anxiety about risk factors; ideally, every pupil should have a choice regarding the member of staff.
 There might also be occasions when the member of staff has good reason not to work alone with a pupil.
 It is important that the process is transparent so that all issues stated above can be respected; this can best be achieved through a meeting with all parties, as described above, to agree what actions will be taken, where and by whom. - 4.16 Adults who assist pupils with intimate care are employees of the school, not students or volunteers, and therefore have the usual range of safer recruitment checks, including enhanced CRB checks. - 4.17 All staff are aware of the school's confidentiality policy.
 Sensitive information will be shared only with those who need to know. - 4.18 Health & Safety guidelines are adhered to regarding waste products, if necessary, advice should be taken from the LCC Procurement Department regarding disposal of large amounts of waste products or any quantity of products that come under the heading of clinical waste. - 4.19 No member of staff carries a mobile phone, camera or similar device whilst providing intimate care.